A compact model of Escherichia coli core and biosynthetic metabolism: Methods

 \subsection{Enzyme allocation predictions}

-To validate enzyme allocation predictions against experimental values, we first retrieved measured polypeptide abundances for each growth condition from \cite{schmidt_quantitative_2016} and imputed missing values using, whenever available, abundance values from the PAX Database \cite{huang_paxdb_2023}.
+To validate enzyme allocation predictions against experimental values, we first retrieved measured polypeptide abundances for each growth condition from \citeauthoryear{schmidt_quantitative_2016} and imputed missing values using, whenever available, abundance values from the PAX Database \cite{huang_paxdb_2023}.
 Then we estimated enzyme counts across conditions from polypeptide counts using non-negative least-squares estimation (Supplementary Information \ref{complex_abundance_estimation}).
-Next, we converted them into mass abundances (in units of \({\rm g~gDW^{-1}}\)) based on the molecular mass of each complex (see Supplementary Information \ref{graph_based_computations}) and assuming a cell mass of \(2.8 \times 10^{-13} \rm{g}\) (BIONUMBER ID 103904 \cite{milo_bionumbers--database_2010}).
-Enzyme allocation predictions for each condition were then computed via EC-\textit{i}CH360 by fixing the growth rate to the experimentally measured one from \cite{schmidt_quantitative_2016} and minimising the total enzyme cost.
-To compute predictions using the turnover number estimates from \cite{heckmann_kinetic_2020}, the average saturation coefficient \(\sigma\) was estimated, for each condition as:
+Next, we converted them into mass abundances (in units of \({\rm g~gDW^{-1}}\)) based on the molecular mass of each complex (see Supplementary Information \ref{graph_based_computations}) and assuming a cell dry mass of \(2.8 \times 10^{-13} \rm{g}\) (BIONUMBER ID 103904 \cite{milo_bionumbers--database_2010}).
+Enzyme allocation predictions for each condition were then computed via EC-\textit{i}CH360 by fixing the growth rate to the experimentally measured one from \citeauthoryear{schmidt_quantitative_2016} and minimising the total enzyme cost, initially using a value of \(1\) for the average saturation parameter \(\sigma\) (Eq. (\ref{enzyme_cost_per_unit_flux})).
+For the predictions computed using the turnover number estimates from \citeauthoryear{heckmann_kinetic_2020}, the average saturation coefficient \(\sigma\) was then estimated from data, for each condition, as:

-where \(\mathcal{M}\) denotes the index set of model enzymes for which measurements are available and \(\bar{E_{\rm{tot}}}\) is the total measured model enzyme abundance for that condition.
-This value of \(\sigma\) was then used to scale predicted enzyme abundances before comparing them to the experimentally measured ones.
+where \(\mathcal{M}\) denotes the index set of model enzymes for which measurements are available, \(e_i\) is the predicted abundance for the \(i\)th enzyme, and \(\bar{e}_{\rm{tot}}\) is the total measured model enzyme abundance for that condition.
+This value of \(\sigma\) was then used to scale the predicted enzyme abundances before comparing them with the ones measured experimentally.
+Note that this choice of \(\sigma\) ensures that the sum of predicted abundances matches that of measured ones.
 To compute predictions with the adjusted parameter set, the scaling factors for each condition were obtained as part of the fitting procedure (see Supplementary Information \ref{kcat_adjustment_SI}).
-All reported root mean squared errors were computed on log\textsubscript{10} transformed enzyme abundances, excluding zero-predictions from the computation.
+All reported root mean squared errors were computed on log\textsubscript{10} transformed enzyme abundances, excluding enzymes with zero predicted abundance from the computation.